codus/rest_api/README.md

 # PUT to "http://www.myapiurl.com/users/18/cars/6"  with { :car => {:model => "mercedes"} } in the header
 ```

-If there is only one argument and it is a hash then it will be considered as the **:request_params**
+If there is only one argument and it is a hash then it will be considered as the **:request_params**.

 **EXAMPLES**